BackerKit/browser-extension/README.md

 The `/build` folder is created.
 It's recommened to use Chome for development, since it's very easy to create extension from folder with sources.

 ## Distribution

+# To Update the version on the Chrome store:
+Need to login to the Google Developer Platform as greetings@backerkit.com and upload the new zipped version from dist/

 Once the changes are in-place and ready for distribution: